Mathematical modelling of herpes simplex virus transmission in 2- and 3- dimensions

 This is a joint project between virology based in the Department of Microbial Sciences, and mathematical modelling based in the Department of Physics.
 This studentship is one of several that will start in the Section of Virology in January 2023.

 Why the University of Surrey?

 The University of Surrey and our collaborative partners provide a vibrant, interdisciplinary research environment, with access to state-of-the-art facilities.
 We see our postgraduate researchers as an integral part of our research community, collaborating and innovating together with academics at all levels.
 We want the most talented researchers from diverse backgrounds to join us, bringing new ideas and perspectives.
 We will help you make the most of your potential, removing barriers where we can and supporting you with dedicated career guidance.
 We offer generous funding packages, sector-leading researcher development training and mentoring, and dedicated employability support.

 Whatever your aspirations, Surrey is where research careers are launched and nurtured.

 1. Jones J, Depledge DP, Breuer J, Ebert-Keel K, Elliott G. Genetic and phenotypic intrastrain variation in herpes simplex virus type 1 Glasgow strain 17 syn+-derived viruses.
 J Gen Virol.
 2019;100(12):1701-13.
 PMID: 31661047.

 2. Graw F, Perelson AS.
 Modeling Viral Spread.
 Annu Rev Virol.
 2016;3(1):555-72.
 PMID: 27618637.

-UK candidates, only UK fees covered.
-Applicants are expected to have a good honours degree (first or upper second) or a masters degree in an appropriate discipline, and an A-level in Maths.
+This is for UK candidates, only UK fees will be covered.
+Applicants are expected to have a good honours degree (first or upper second) or a masters degree in an appropriate discipline, and an A-level in maths.